Group of big banks pumps $30 billion in battered First Republic

 First Republic Bank saw its share price go through a wild ride this week, sinking as much as 36% in early trading Thursday before closing the day up 10%.
 Moody's downgraded First Republic's credit rating this week, noting that the bank is "more sensitive to rapid and large withdrawals from depositors" than its peers.
 First Republic has also seen its market value shrink from more than $22 billion in January to less than $7 billion so far.

-First Republic's new round of capital will be on top of the extra cash reserves First Republic said it added earlier this week from the Federal Reserve and JPMorgan Chase.
+The lender's new round of capital will be on top of the extra cash reserves the firm said it added earlier this week from the Federal Reserve and JPMorgan Chase.

-First Republic didn't respond to a request for comment.
-First Republic, with $212 billion in assets under management, has about 7,200 employees.

 Pacific West, Zions, Western Alliance and other regional banks saw their stocks plummet this week after SVB's sudden seizure by financial regulators spooked investors.
 Many of those stocks regained ground Tuesday after President Biden reassured Americans they can have confidence in the U.S. banking system, and regulators pledged that all deposits at SVB would be available to customers.